talkncloud/tyhac-aws-hackster/README.md

 3.  aws-sagemaker
     the juicy notebooks and scripts used to run data preparation, training and inference with sagemaker.

+The following sections will give high-level quick start instructions, refer to the folder readme for more info.
+The source code also provides links to more details where applicable.

 ## CDK
-I have used [projen](https://github.com/projen/projen) to create the project, great project, check it out.
+I have used [projen](https://github.com/projen/projen) to create the project (great project, check it out).
 To deploy the stack do the following:

 1. npm install -g projen
 2. yarn install